Program Overview and Background, Doctors Across New York (DANY), Physician Practice Support and Physician Loan Repayment Programs - Cycle IV

 |Psychiatry||6,166||5,236 – 6,166||6,420 – 7,891||(1,182) – (2,653)|

-The DANY programs recognize this need to encourage physicians to begin practice in underserved communities in New York State.
-Combined with other reimbursement reform efforts, the DANY initiative has begun to address areas of the state that currently lack diverse and adequate physician services.
+The DANY programs recognize that there is a need to encourage physicians to practice in underserved communities in New York State.
+The DANY initiative continues to address areas of the state that currently lack diverse and adequate physician services.

-In addition, DANY reflects the policy recommendations of the New York State Council on Graduate Medical Education in the report, Policy Recommendations to the Commissioner of Health, March 2008, and in the New York State Department of Health's (the Department's) report to the New York State Legislature (endorsed by the New York State Rural Health Council), Employment Incentives to Encourage Physicians and Nurse Practitioners to Practice in Rural, Underserved Areas, November 2007.
+DANY was first developed based upon policy recommendations of the New York State Council on Graduate Medical Education in the report, Policy Recommendations to the Commissioner of Health, March 2008, and in the New York State Department of Health's (NYSDOH) report to the New York State Legislature (endorsed by the New York State Rural Health Council), Employment Incentives to Encourage Physicians and Nurse Practitioners to Practice in Rural, Underserved Areas, November 2007.

-A total of $2.4 million annually was approved in the 2014-15 New York State budget to fund the Physician Loan Repayment Program, and $10.6 million to fund the Physician Practice Support Program.
-In addition, a total of up to $148,000 in federal matching funds is available to supplement the Loan Repayment funding.
-These funds will support up to 12 additional Physician Loan Repayment awards, plus approximately 106 additional Practice Support slots.
+A total of $10.65 million is available to fund the Physician Loan Repayment Program, and $10.5 million to fund the Physician Practice Support Program during Cycle IV.
+These funds will support up to 71 additional Physician Loan Repayment awards, plus approximately 105 additional Physician Practice Support slots.

-In addition to continuing the funding for these programs, the 2014-15 State Budget continued to authorize changes made in the 2013-14 budget for the DANY Physician Practice Support and Physician Loan Repayment programs.
-The provisions are:
+In addition to continuing the funding for these programs, the 2014-15 State Budget continued to authorize changes made in the 2012-13 budget for the DANY Physician Practice Support and Physician Loan Repayment programs.
+These provisions include:

-- Awards shall be made without a competitive bid or Request for Proposal (RFP) process; a work group is to be established to develop a streamlined application process; and the application process is to be clearer and more user-friendly;
+- Awards shall be made without a competitive bid or Request for Proposal (RFP) process; a work group was established to develop a streamlined application process; and the application process is to be clearer and more user-friendly;

-- Applicants are to be able to access technical assistance provided by NYSDOH, and timelines for acting on applications are to be streamlined; and
+- Applicants can access technical assistance provided by NYSDOH, and timelines for acting on applications were streamlined; and

-- Applications are now open to New York State-operated facilities.
+- Applications are available to specific New York State-operated facilities.

 Submission, Review and Award Process